-R29 Readers' Most Wanted Wayfair Goods Are All On Sale For Way Day
+R29 Readers' Most Wanted Wayfair Goods Are ALL On Sale For Way Day

 Wayfair's biggest sale of the year, Way Day, just released the Kraken of furniture deals — and, needless to say, we're a little overwhelmed.
-Way Day sales, like all the best things, don't last for long; meaning we have roughly 48 hours to stock up on Wayfair's up to 80% off furniture and decor finds.
+Way Day sales, like all the best things, don't last for long; meaning we have roughly 48 hours to stock up on Wayfair's up to 80% off furniture and decor finds with FREE shipping to boot (a big deal when you're purchasing furniture).
 But, how does one decipher between the good goods, the bad, and the ugly?
 We recharged our memories, flipped through our anonymous shopping data archives, and distilled down the bestselling Wayfair products that were purchased by you, dear R29 readers, over the past year.

 Tastes change and trends come and go but some products refuse to dip back into the shadows.
 Kelly Clarkson Home task chairs, cooling gel memory pillows, Corrigan Studio swivel armchairs, cute corner desks, and metal ladder-shaped bookcases are just the tip of an iceberg of the most wanted home goods we found on super sale for Way Day.
 Click into our list of the top-bought deals that might go out of stock, but will never go out of style, ahead.